 Please enter a telephone number where you can be reached during regular working hours.
 You may be contacted for additional information needed to complete processing of your tax return.
 You must file Schedule ITC if you have:

-- nonrefundable business incentive credits - Personal tax credits (65 or over, blind or in Kentucky National Guard) - qualifying dependent children and are claiming the Family Size tax credit and/or the Income Tax Gap credit.
+- · nonrefundable business incentive credits - Personal tax credits (65 or over, blind or in Kentucky National Guard) - qualifying dependent children and are claiming the Family Size tax credit.

 SECTION A-BUSINESS INCENTIVE AND OTHER TAX CREDITS